 It is wise for landlords to conduct a property inspection every quarter.
 If you have carried out frequent positive inspections from the same tenants, then you could reduce this to every six months.

-Although it is important to conduct regular inspections of rental properties, it is equally crucial not to conduct too many inspections.
+Although it is important to conduct regular rental property inspections, it is equally crucial not to conduct too many inspections.
 For example, inspecting the home every month could be considered as harassment.
 In the majority of cases, there is no need to inspect a property more regularly than once a quarter, unless there are maintenance issues and genuine repairs which require attention.

 In addition to regular inspections, conducting an inspection around one month before the tenants are due to move out of the property can prove useful, as it provides landlords with the opportunity to find any issues which could create problems at check out.
 Highlighting these issues in advance before check out gives tenants the opportunity to address anything which they are responsible for.
 This, therefore, reduces the potential for dispute and any delays for new tenants moving into the property.